Are you in contact with other Berlin based designers?

 I was a little bit scared of this point but it ended up to be a very positive and energetic time.
-First of all I felt relieved that the stress is over and apart from that I was just incredibly happy.
+First of all I felt relieved that the stress was over and apart from that I was incredibly happy.
 I didn’t expect so much positive feedback.
-I was very moved so there was no space for any feeling of sadness.
+I was very moved and as a result there was no space for any feelings of sadness.

-You find Hien’s collection on his website or directly shop at the corner
+You can find Hien’s collection at his website or shop directly at the corner

 Photography: Torben Höke